opengento/flyimg-akeneo/README.md

   preserve-aspect-ratio: 1
   preserve-natural-size: 1
   webp-support: 1
-  webp-lossless: 1
+  webp-lossless: 0
 ```

+# Option details
 Most of these options are ImageMagick flags, many can get pretty advanced, use the [ImageMagick docs](http://www.imagemagick.org/script/command-line-options.php).
+We put a lot of defaults in place to prevent distortion, bad quality

+### webp-support `bool`
+**default: 1** : Compress and deliver a webP file if the browser requesting the resource supports **webP**.

+**example:`webp_0`**

 ### mozjpeg `bool`
 **default: 1** : Use moz-jpeg compression library, if `false` it fallback to the default ImageMagick compression algorithm.